quii/learn-go-with-tests/context-aware-reader.md

 What we want to demonstrate is something like

-> Given an `io.Reader` with "ABCDEFG", when I send a cancel signal half-way through when I try to continue to read i get nothing else
+> Given an `io.Reader` with "ABCDEF", when I send a cancel signal half-way through I when I try to continue to read I get nothing else so all I get is "ABC"

 Let's look at the interface again.